Degree class LM-32 - Master degrees in Computer Engineering

 No compulsory propaedeuticity.

-You can find the Study Program's documents about the Quality Assurance at the link below.
+You can find the Degree Course documents about the Quality Assurance at the link below.